yifeifang/cse481wi18/Lab-11:-Visualizations-in-ROS-with-RViz.md

 <node pkg="rviz" type="rviz" name="$(anon rviz)" args="-d ~/.rviz/myconfig.rviz" />
 ```

+Try saving and loading a custom RViz config now.

 # RViz with the real robot

 RViz can similarly be used to visualize the current state of the real physical robot and its sensor data.